pwikapanel/illustrator-panel/README.md

 # Svija Tools 1.0.0

+This repository contains *only* development of the **user interface** and **specific functionality** that cannot be tested with scripts-presets.

-**Process notes:** script develompent happens in the [scripts-presets][l1] repository.
+**Script develompent** happens in the [scripts-presets][l1] repository.

 [l1]: https://github.com/svijalove/scripts-presets

-This repository is *only* for the **user interface** and **specific functionality** that cannot be tested with scripts-presets.
+---

+### Tools Versions

 There is a second issue where there need to be two signed programs — beta and master.
 This is because it is not possible to run an unsigned panel in recent versions of Illustrator, making debugging complicated.

----

-### File Versions

 **Svija Tools Beta**: contains the contents of **/Library/Application Support/Adobe/CEP/extensions/Svija Tools Beta**